ericasaywhat/ExercisesInC/homeworks/homework02.md

 the ones in the book).
 What is abstractly true about the system that is not literally true about the implementation?

-2. What is the difference between a program and a process?
+2. What is the difference between a program and a process

+A process is a software object that represents a program.
+While usually a process runs one program, a process can load and run another program.

 3. What is the primary purpose of the process abstraction?
+The primary purpose of

 4. What illusion does the process abstraction create?

+Process abstraction creates the illusion that

 5. What is the kernel?

+The kernel is the part of the operating system that is responsible for core capabilities such as making threads.

 6. What is a daemon?

+A daemon is a process that runs in the background and provides operating system services.